 Many pet owners are under the assumption that their dog’s fur coat is sufficient enough at keeping their dog warm while they’re outside.
 However, this is not always the case, especially for certain breeds that are not meant for colder environments.
 It often makes sense to buy an additional coat to clothe your dog with during the winter months.
 Mammals generally are not the best at regulating heat in colder weather, and when your dog’s fur gets wet, all bets are off when it comes to its ability to stay warm.

-It’s better to play it safe and give your dog something that’ll keep them dry and warm this winter.
+It’s better to play it safe and give your dog something that’ll keep them dry and warm this winter while still enjoying the benefits walk time.

 Take Safety Precautions